 - Considers information sharing and open communication essential to achieving our goals; employees are encouraged to actively communicate with managers and colleagues.

 - Remunerates according to the skills and experience of our employees taking into account local market conditions and our charitable status.

 5.1 Trustees and the Council of the Macular Society are responsible for overseeing progress toward achieving the aims of this policy.
-Specific responsibility for its effective implementation rests with the Chief Executive but all Directors and managers are responsible for ensuring that equality and diversity is effectively integrated, implemented and monitored within their service areas.
+Specific responsibility for its effective implementation rests with the Chief Executive but all Directors and managers are responsible for ensuring that equality, diversity and inclusion is effectively integrated, implemented and monitored within their service areas.

 5.2 Individual employees also have a responsibility to abide by the policy and co-operate with measures introduced to promote equality of opportunity.

 5.3 In implementing this policy, we will:

 - Communicate the policy to our employees and job applicants.